jeffoconnorau/AGMPowerCLI/UsageExamples.md

 ## Compute Engine Instance Conversion from VMware VM

-In this user story we are going to use VMware VM snapshots (or system state backups) to create a new Compute EngineInstance.
+In this user story we are going to use VMware VM snapshots to create a new Compute Engine Instance.
 This will be done by using the **New-AGMLibGCEConversion** command.

 This command requires several inputs so first we explore how to get them.

-### Creating a single Compute Engine Instance Instance from VMware/System State Backup
+### Creating a single Compute Engine Instance Instance from VMware Backup

 The best way to create the syntax for this command, at least for the first time you run it,  is to simply run the **New-AGMLibGCEConversion** command without any parameters.
 This starts what we called *guided mode* which will help you learn all the syntax to run the command.